Overview

 This course fulfills the Humanities -- History and Philosophy requirement within the General Education curriculum.

-I have created a course web page for World Archaeology using the University's new Compass program.
+I have created a course web page for World Archaeology using the University's new Canvas program.
 You can access the course web page by logging onto the Compass system, which will display all existing web pages for your courses.
 Choose Anth.
 105 from the display list and you can access the course syllabus, assignments, lecture notes and illustrations, and other online class resources for World Archaeology.
-The logon page for Compass is available at:

 Course Requirements and PoliciesGrades, Exams and Assignments